(This page printed from UtahRails.net, Copyright 2000-2012 Don Strack)

 Nevada-Utah Mines & Smelters Corporation

-Several lists show a Shay locomotive owned by Nevada-Utah Mines & Smelters Corporation at Milford, Utah; the Milford location was merely be a post office address for one of the company offices.
-This company was a securities-holding company that had purchased the holdings of the former Pioche Consolidated Mines Company of Pioche, Nevada (very successful in the 1870-1876 timeframe), but also owned several mining claims in Bingham Canyon, Utah, and in Beaver County, Utah, near Milford.
-The location near Milford was for its holdings in the Comet mine, near the much more successful Cactus mine of Newhouse Mines & Smelters, but the Comet mine was never a serious shipper of ore.
-Nevada-Utah Mines & Smelters Corporation was reorganized in 1913 as Consolidated Nevada-Utah Corporation.
+Nevada-Utah Mines & Smelters Corporation, a Utah corporation, was a securities-holding company that had purchased the holdings of the former Pioche Consolidated Mines Company of Pioche, Nevada (very successful in the 1870-1876 timeframe), but also owned several mining claims in Bingham Canyon, Utah, and in Beaver County, Utah, near Milford.
+The location near Milford was for its holdings in the Comet mine, near the much more successful Cactus mine of Newhouse Mines & Smelters, but the Comet mine was never a serious shipper of ore, and did not have railroad service.

 The 1907 issue of The Copper Handbook, Volume VI, page 851, described the Pioche holdings of Nevada-Utah Mines & Smelters Corporation, saying, "A 700' Leschen [sic] aerial tramway is being built from the May Day shaft to ore bins on the mine's private railway, running from the mine to Pioche, which has been reconstructed and put in operation."